Billy-Spearman-WCCI/RaceCarExtension/README.md

 - CSS really good at making well-designed and pretty.
 - Thymeleaf really good at service-side merging data and templates.

-### Virtual Pet shop requirements

-- Login and see current pets available ==> Hit an REST endpoint and get a JSON list, create DOM table with JSON, and add appropriate styles.
-- Have an adopt button on each row, and hit a POST endpoint if it is clicked ==> Pretty straightforward as well.
-  - And then have the new list of pets show on the screen.
-- Walk all pets button --> and that first walk the pets and then ask for all of their status and display them.
-- Missing behavior ==> we won't have a good solution for this until we do React.
-Raw JavaScript _can_ do this, but it's a bit ugly.
-  - I login and see the list of pets, and then take my hand off the mouse and keyboard
-  - Somebody logins, sees the list, adopts one.
-  - Missing behavior is updating my screen automatically.

 ## CSS

 - **Cascading Style Sheets** -- The style layer of the front end.
 Linked to the HTML document and with the use of